 Complainers require plenty of patience.
 But you don’t have to sit through customer complaints just for the sake of getting through the conversation, you can understand their viewpoint and gather candid feedback.

-Your team might find these responses helpful when working with a complainer:
+Your team might find these helpful when responding to a complainer:

 The aggressor